rstinejr/CSharpWebSocks/README.md

 * Workable directory layout for unit test and projects
 * Read the body of a POST with StreamReader.
-* Convert a file URL to its local OS file path using new Uri(fileURL).LocalPath.
-* Use of BSON for serialization.

 # Development Environment